 - In an obvious Shout-Out to The Legend of Zelda, Galilea's "It's Dangerous to go Alone" augment gives her the ability to unleash a ranged blast of energy with each swing of her Greatsword while her health is full.

 - MX.Ronin minions are capable of sending crossblade attack waves to attack at long range.
 If an attack wave hits a Battleborn, it will return to the Ronin that sent it.
 If it hits again on the return, it will deal more damage and inflict slow for a few seconds.

 - Fate/stay night:

-- Excalibur the Sword of Promised Victory, Saber's weapon, can release blasts of destructive power capable of annihilating entire buildings.
+- Excalibur the Sword of Promised Victory, Saber's weapon, can release blasts of destructive power capable of annihilating entire buildings with ease.
 Due to flawed summoning and Shirou's low prana capacity, Saber cannot use this attack freely.
 Fate/Zero and Fate/Extella reveal that it's powerful enough to destroy a literal Cthulhu and an alien superweapon powerful enough to defeat gods.

 - Ea the Sword of Rupture* is a god's tool that Gilgamesh acquired.
 Fully powered its beam can destroy planets, but Gilgamesh refuses to use it against unworthy opponents and against those worthy he only uses a fraction of its power.

 - The attacks of the Fifth Holy Grail War's Berserker are so powerful that the wind following the swings of his gigantic sword cuts whatever is standing even a meter away.

 - The Jewelled Sword of Zelretch is one of these in the hands of Tohsaka Rin.